rezaworks/Win-Batch-Tools/README.md

 ## 🤝 Contributing

 Feel free to suggest improvements or add new scripts!
 Fork the repository and submit a pull request.

+For detailed guidelines, see our [Contributing Guide](CONTRIBUTING.md).

+## 📜 Code of Conduct

+We are committed to fostering an open and welcoming community.
+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) to understand the standards we uphold.

+## 🔒 Security

+We take security seriously.
+If you discover a vulnerability, please report it according to our [Security Policy](SECURITY.md).

 ## 📄 License